Travel.State.Gov > Intercountry Adoption > Country Information > Guinea Intercountry Adoption Information

 If you decide to travel to Guinea:

-Guinea is party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention).
-Intercountry adoption processing in Hague countries is done in accordance with the requirements of the Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations, as well as the implementing legislation and regulations of Guinea.
+Guinea is party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention or Convention).
+Intercountry adoption processing in Convention countries must be done in accordance with the requirements of the Hague Adoption Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations, as well as the implementing legislation and regulations of Guinea.

-To bring an adopted child to the United States from Guinea, you must meet certain suitability and eligibility requirements.
+To bring an adopted child to the United States from Guinea, you must meet eligibility and suitability requirements.
 USCIS determines who is suitable and eligible to adopt a child from another country and bring that child to live in the United States under U.S. immigration law.

-Because Guinea is party to The Hague Adoption Convention, children from Guinea must meet the requirements of the Convention in order to be eligible for adoption.
+Because Guinea is party to The Hague Adoption Convention, children from Guinea must meet the requirements of the Convention in order to be eligible for intercountry adoption.
 For example, the adoption may take place only if the competent authorities of Guinea have determined that placement of the child within Guinea has been given due consideration and that an intercountry adoption is in the child’s best interests.
-In addition to Guinea’s requirements, a child must meet the definition of Convention adoptee to be eligible for an immigrant visa that will allow you to bring him or her to the United States.

 Guinea’s Adoption Authority

 Because Guinea is party to The Hague Adoption Convention, adopting from Guinea must follow a specific process designed to meet the Convention’s requirements.
 A brief summary of the Convention adoption process is given below.
 You must complete these steps in the following order so that your adoption meets all necessary legal requirements.
-Adoptions completed out of order may not confer immigration benefits on the adopted child (i.e. it is possible the child would not qualify for an immigrant visa if adopted out of order).
+Adoptions completed out of order may cause significant delays or result in the child not being eligible for an immigrant visa to the United States.).

-If both the United States and Guinea determine that you are eligible to adopt, and the central authority for Convention adoptions has determined that a child is available for adoption and that intercountry adoption is in that child’s best interests, the central authority for Convention adoptions in Guinea may provide you with a referral for a child.
-The referral is a proposed match between you and a specific child based on a review of your dossier and the needs of a specific child in Guinea.
-The adoption authority in Guinea will provide a background study and other information, if available, about the child to help you decide whether to accept the referral or not.
-Each family must decide for itself whether or not it will be able to meet the needs and provide a permanent home for a particular child.
-If you accept the referral, the adoption service provider communicates that to the adoption authority in Guinea.
+If both the United States and Guinea determine that you are suitable and eligible to adopt, and Guinea’s Central Authority for Convention adoptions has determined that a child is eligible for adoption, and that intercountry adoption is in that child’s best interests, then the Central Authority for Convention adoptions in Guinea may provide you with a referral.
+The referral is a proposed match between you and a specific child based on a review of your dossier and the needs of the child.
+In order to qualify for a referral from the United States the adoption must be plenary.
+Simple adoptions are not valid for purposes of US immigration law because it does not include an irrevocable severance of ties between prior legal parents and the child.
+The adoption authority in Guinea will provide a background study and other information, if available, about the child to help you decide whether to accept the referral.
+We encourage families to consider consulting with a medical professional and their adoption service provider to understand the needs of the specific child but you must decide for yourself whether you will be able to meet the needs of, and provide a permanent home for a specific child.
+You must also adhere to the recommendations in the home study submitted to USCIS with respect to the number of children and capacity to deal with any special needs of an adoptive child.
+Learn more about Health Considerations.
+If you accept the referral, the adoption service provider communicates that to the Central Authority in Guinea.
 Learn more about this critical decision.

-WARNING: The consular officer will send a letter (referred to as an “Article 5 Letter”) to the Guinean Central Authority in any intercountry adoption involving U.S. citizen parents and a child from Guinea where all Convention requirements are met and the consular officer determines that the child appears eligible to immigrate to the United States.
-This letter will inform the Guinean Central Authority that the parents are eligible and suited to adopt, that all indications are that the child may enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.
+The consular officer will send a letter (referred to as an “Article 5/17 Letter”) to Guinea’s Central Authority in any intercountry adoption involving U.S. citizen parents and a child from Guinea if all Convention requirements are met and the child appears eligible to immigrate to the United States.
+This letter will inform the Guineas Central Authority that the parents are suitable and eligible to adopt, that the child appears eligible to enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.

 Remember: The consular officer will make a final decision about a child’s eligibility for an immigrant visa later in the adoption process.